 This housing agency serves Alameda County, California.
 Service does not extend to Alameda, Service does not extend to Berkeley, Service does not extend to Livermore, Service does not extend to Oakland, California.

-The Housing Authority of the County of Alameda Section 8 Housing Choice Voucher waiting list is closed.
+The Housing Authority of the County of Alameda (HACA) will accept Section 8 Housing Choice Voucher waiting list applications from April 2, 2024 at 8:00 am, until April 5, 2024 at 11:59 pm PT.

-5,000 qualified applicants were placed onto the waiting list by random lottery.
+5,000 selected applicants will be placed on the waiting list by random lottery, by order of preferences.

 For more information, visit the HACA website.